 That said, if you’re not taking summer classes or have a semester without a math class, you can choose to pause your subscription for 30, 60, or 90 days.

-While your subscription is paused, you won’t have access to the material, but it’ll un-pause once the set time limit is up and you’ll be back in action.
+While your subscription is paused, you won’t have access to our material, but it’ll un-pause once the set time limit is up and you’ll be back in action.

 Also, at any point during the pause period, you can change how long you want the pause to last, unpause completely, or cancel.

 We’ll send you an email reminder 7 days before your pause is up just to make sure you stay in the loop.

 To pause your subscription, click on the arrow by your name in the upper right-hand corner, click on “My Account”, then on the “Payments” tab, and then on the “Pause My Subscription” button.

 5. What if I don’t like Calculus Expert?